Scenerainc/Documentation-Website/docs/overview.md

 ```
 The **VersionNumber** above refers to the point in the node sequence that the current node takes on.
 The bridge is always 1.0, and any subsequent nodes will infer their own VersionNumber from the highest number in this list, incremented by 1.0.
 This VersionNumber is distinct from the Version of the SceneMark (see above).

-The **DateTimeStamp** refers to exactly when the particular node applied its processing
+The **DateTimeStamp** refers to exactly when the particular node applied its processing.

+The **Server** field refers to where the node ran, which can be either "Edge" or "Cloud".
+It exists to distinguish nodes ran before the PaaS ("Edge") and those carried out by the NodeSequencer ("Cloud").

 The **NodeID** contains the unique identifier of the node that made the contribution, here written as "Bridge" for readability, to it will rather take the form of a guid.